What is Service-Led Growth?

 Like product-led growth, service-led growth relies heavily on data to generate insights and on subscriptions to build a long tail of revenues and to ensure an ongoing relationship.

 Like strategy consulting, service-led growth uses skilled people to develop insights specific to the customer and to build long-term relationships.
 The personal relationships and the subscriptions are mutually supporting.
+This is what value-based selling is at its core: combining technology, data, and human expertise to deliver ongoing, measurable business value.

-Who Should opt for Service-Led Growth?
+Who Should Opt for Service-Led Growth?

 Professional services firms that need to find a new model that leverages software and more granular data can use the service-led growth model to guide their development and win more predictable revenue.
+For these firms, understanding how to sell value and adopting value-based conversations is essential to long-term success in today’s market.

 Product-led growth companies whose products have reached a level of maturity where their customers need a more comprehensive set of services that cannot be delivered through software and data alone.

 Service-led growth gives companies a new model to drive high profit and predictable revenues.
 It requires less capital and has less risk than product-led growth.
-If the problem you have fallen in love with requires human contact with your customers, long-term relationships, but can be delivered through software, that gathers data and leads to insights, well, then consider a service-led growth model.
+If the problem you have fallen in love with requires human contact with your customers, long-term relationships, but can be delivered through software that gathers data and leads to insights, well, then consider a service-led growth model.

 Read other posts in the Service-Led Growth series